top of page

 • 2 min read

-For our Church and parish family, that we may become a community of compassion and forgiveness: let us pray to the Lord.
+That our Church and parish community may be a living sign of hope in the reign of God: let us pray to the Lord.

-For the faithful who have died [especially _________], that the everlasting life of the Risen Christ: let us pray to the Lord.
+That all of who have died in the peace of Christ [especially _________], may experience the fullness of joy in God’s presence: let us pray to the Lord.

 References